1. Protein

 Discussion

-At a party many years ago, a boy of roughly 10 was bringing around a plate of snacks.
-I declined the offerings but mentioned I’d be interested in any vegan ones.
-He then promptly asked me where I get my protein from.
+At a party many years ago, a boy of roughly 10 brought around a plate of snacks.
+I declined the offerings but mentioned I’d be interested if there were any vegan ones.
+He then promptly asked me where I got my protein from.
 I'd heard this question many times before, but something about his young age and the speed with which he asked this question took me aback.
-When an exact repeated statement is so prevalent in culture that it is imprinted in the heads of children, we must wonder how it got there.
+When an exact repeated statement is so prevalent in culture that it is imprinted in the heads of children, we should wonder how it got there.

-My doctor has never asked me about my protein intake, for good reason.
+As a vegan, my doctor has never asked me about my protein intake, for good reason.
 Protein deficiency is extremely rare in wealthy countries.
 People with a diverse and adequate caloric diet, vegan or otherwise, easily obtain the recommended amounts of protein.
-Protein is in a lot of foods, so we are getting portions of it all the time.
+Protein is in a lot of foods, so we get portions of it all the time.
 Even if someone ate nothing but potatoes, so long as they ate enough to maintain their overall weight, they would come very close to meeting their daily protein requirements.
 So why are non-vegans obsessed with protein above the myriad other things that people need to be healthy?
-B12, for instance, is harder to get on plant-based diets, so vegans should supplement their B12.
+B12, for instance, is harder to get on plant-based diets, so vegans need to know about supplementing their B12.
 Vegans are rarely asked about B12, however, or anything else similarly well-informed; instead, we get asked over and over again about protein.

 Plant protein primer